SUPPLIERS & YOUR CARBON FOOTPRINT

 Reducing your Scope 3 emissions can be challenging, but a key area to address is your suppliers.
 Collaborate and engage with them to bring them on your sustainability journey, making a difference together.
 If this isn’t possible, switch your suppliers so that your business works exclusively with suppliers that align with your vision.

-If you want to find out more or need help managing your carbon footprint, let’s chat over a cuppa.
+If you want to find out more or need help managing your supply chain sustainability, let’s chat over a cuppa.